Dagmawialebachew/AAUDatingBot/FEATURES.md

 - ✅ Engaging copy

 **Message Examples:**
-- ✅ "Yooo welcome to CrushConnect! 🔥"
+- ✅ "Yooo welcome to AAUPulse! 🔥"
 - ✅ "Bruh... upload that selfie 👻"
 - ✅ "No cap, this'll take 2 minutes 💯"
 - ✅ "Time to find your match... 😏"